Dutch Old Model No.4 Carbine

 Quick Summary

-The Dutch Old Model No.4 Carbine features fixed side swivels, a long 'old model' handguard to prevent heat mirage, and a unique wooden cheek piece on its Mannlicher-style magazine.
-This cheek piece protects the shooter's uniform from the magazine's sharp edges when slung.
+The Dutch Old Model No.4 Carbine is distinguished by its fixed side swivels, an extended overhead wood handguard to prevent heat mirage, and a unique wooden cheek piece on its Mannlicher-style magazine.
+This cheek piece protects the shooter's uniform from magazine edges.
+Manufacturer markings like 'HEMBRUG 1916' are often present on the receiver.

 Chapters